awsdocs/amazon-rekognition-developer-guide/doc_source/how-it-works-types.md

 To search for known faces in images, use [DetectFaces](API_DetectFaces.md)\.
 To search for known faces in stored videos, use [StartFaceDetection](API_StartFaceDetection.md)\.
 To search for known faces in streaming videos, use [CreateStreamProcessor](API_CreateStreamProcessor.md)\.

-## People<a name="how-it-works-persons-intro"></a>
+## People Paths<a name="how-it-works-persons-intro"></a>

-Amazon Rekognition can track people in a stored video\.
-Amazon Rekognition Video provides tracking, face details, and in\-frame location information for people detected in a video\.
-People cannot be detected in images\.
-For more information, see [Tracking People](persons.md)\.
+Amazon Rekognition can track the paths of people detected in a stored video\.
+Amazon Rekognition Video provides path tracking, face details, and in\-frame location information for people detected in a video\.
+For more information, see [People Pathing](persons.md)\.

 To detect people in stored videos, use [StartPersonTracking](API_StartPersonTracking.md)\.